 Will my rates increase?

-Your premiums will definitely increase, given that you are at-fault for the accident.
+Your premiums will definitely increase, given that you are at fault for the accident.
 It signifies that you carry a higher risk to cause an accident, thus the higher charge.
 In fact, your driving record and driving habits get taken into account as well in gauging the risk that you have.
 The higher the risk you have, the higher your premium will be.

 Having an at-fault accident is a blemish in your record.
 One way to lower your rates again is to drive safely.
 Don’t make moving violations and stay away from accidents for at least three years.

 People always tell us that “communication is the key.”
 Though that saying is old, it still holds true in the present.
 Do you have to let your auto insurance know that you are driving for a ride-share company?
 The answer is YES.
 Informing your insurer is the best move before anything else.
+We hope you also learned a lot about insurance for ride-sharing.